Breaks and lunches are staggered throughout the school day. All students have at least 2 breaks of 30 minutes each during the school day.

 It is a student’s responsibility to catch up any homework assignments missed due to absence.
 Details of work missed can be found on the moodle for Middle School students, by contacting a friend in the class or by asking the class/subject teacher.

 Ambrit has a thorough and timely reporting structure to communicate student progress throughout each school year.
-Parents are also encouraged to speak directly with their child’s teacher outside of the scheduled conference times if they have any questions or concerns about their child’s progress.
+Parents are encouraged to speak directly with their child’s teacher outside of the scheduled conference times if they have any questions or concerns about their child’s progress.

 |Early Childhood||Primary School||Middle School|